VADL/vadl.github.com/_posts/2016-07-11-introduction-to-latex.md

 users are free to write and let the style file take care of all the formatting.

+Additionally, certain things like references (to figures, sections, etc.), figure/table numbers, and citations are simpler and easier to manage (i.e. they don't ever change and you can be certain they're up-to-date).

 Finally, LaTeX is also useful because you can include one file inside other files.
 This allows you to break each section or chapter of a long document up into separate files.
 This feature becomes especially